 And as an advertising guy, he thinks this is not always the best way to make decisions.
 Because, real people make illogical decisions all the time.

-So, there’s a disconnect between how most businesses make decisions, and how most people make decisions.
+So, there’s a disconnect between how businesses make decisions, and how people make decisions.

 Non sense and psycho logical

 Our brains are complex machines that need energy to function.
 And the part of the brain (the neo-cortex) which drives logic uses up the most energy.
 So, to be efficient we make many decisions with other less logical parts of our brains.

 This means we often make decisions that actually don’t make a lot of sense.